 - Side breaks if destined for vinyl

-- If you have Instrumentals or alternative versions please deliver them with the original mixes if possible.
+- If you have instrumental or alternative versions please deliver them with the original mixes if possible.
 It allows us to process all the songs in the same session.
-For Instrumental versions, we will also deliver a 24 48kHz set appropriate for film/licensing
+For instrumental versions, we will also deliver a 48kHz/24-bit set appropriate for film/licensing

 - If you're ready to send us files to begin the mastering process, please do so at this link!

 When mastering for vinyl, we take into consideration the unique properties of the medium and provide the most accurate transfer to disc from whatever format we are provided with.
 In a historical context, “mastering” describes the various tweaks needed to provide the highest quality level of deliverable.